 The SANA shall provide a unique OID for each Affiliate Organization.

-The SANA shall update the Affiliate Organization registry by synchronizing with the CCSDS Secretariat registries, as needed.
+The CCSDS Secretariat shall update the Affiliate Organization registry using the access controlled interface provided by the SANA, as needed.

 Each CCSDS Affiliate Organization shall be registered in the Affiliate Organization Registry.